-Stories of Life is a writing competition that seeks out stories of life and faith.
+Stories of Life is a writing competition that seeks out stories of faith and testimony.
 We are looking for stories that are interesting, lively, perhaps even quirky.
 We love tales laced with warmth and humour that show evidence of God’s reality.

 The stories can be about any aspect of faith, so lateral thinking is welcomed.
 We love reading about how our extraordinary God has touched ordinary lives.
 You can tell us about how you came to know Jesus, about how he healed you or miraculously provided for you, or you can relate how he gave you strength when things were tough.
-Past stories have included a prison riot, a gecko running around in church, healing from depression, living in the bush, salvation and a mountain rescue.
+Past stories have included a prison riot, a gecko running around in church and a mountain rescue.

 Whatever the topic, we encourage you to write your story in a way that speaks to ordinary people, who may never have been part of a faith community.
 Try to avoid Christian jargon, be real and be true and your story will have the power to transform.